Code with Kristian • I make videos and write about software development and programming tools

-JavaScript: Get element by class
+Get an HTML element by class in JavaScript

 You can target an HTML element with JavaScript by using document.querySelector.
 This API is similar to jQuery's basic $ function.